 The Better Biomass certificate is used by organizations who wish to demonstrate that the biomass they produce, process, trade and / or use meets well established global sustainability criteria as well as chain-of-custody requirements.
 These have been defined by a multi-stakeholders working group, managed by NEN, and have been published in the standards NTA 8080-1 and NTA 8080-2.

-Better Biomass is managed by NEN.
-As member of CEN and ISO, NEN will ensure that the sustainability criteria are and will remain aligned with the relevant European (EN) and international (ISO) standards.
-The scheme management and certification processes are under accreditation by the Dutch Accreditation Council (RvA), which is an EA and IAF member.
-NEN has an accreditation as scheme manager.
-Certification audits are done by accredited independent certification bodies that are accredited to the Better Biomass certification scheme.
+Better Biomass is managed by NEN, the Netherlands Standardization Institute.
+As member of CEN and ISO, NEN will ensure that the sustainability criteria and conformity assessment processes are and will remain aligned with the relevant European (EN) and international (ISO) standards.
+The Better Biomass certification scheme is recognized by the Dutch Accreditation Council (RvA), being an EA and IAF member, and certification audits are carried out by independent certification bodies that are accredited to the Better Biomass certification scheme.

 Better Biomass is operational since 2011 and has been recognized by the European Commission as voluntary scheme (under the name NTA 8080 and based on NTA 8080:2009) to demonstrate compliance with the mandatory sustainability criteria for biofuels and bioliquids as laid down in the Renewable Energy Directive.
 The updated Better Biomass scheme (based on NTA 8080-1:2015 and NTA 8080-2:2015) is currently under assessment.
 As formally the previous recognition has expired, Better Biomass has been applied for and granted temporary extensions from the responsible authorities of the Member States in which it is active.